luca-penasa/MatchByLisiecki/README.md

 This repo features some minor changes to the original version.

-- It uses cmake ror managing the compilation
+- It uses cmake for managing the compilation
 - Some missing #include were added for being linux-compilable